Mr. Bad Guy

-Mr. Bad Guy is the debut studio album by British musician Freddie Mercury, lead singer of Queen.
+Mr. Bad Guy is the only solo studio album by British musician Freddie Mercury, lead singer of Queen.
 Released in 1985, during a period in which Queen were on hiatus from recording, it contains eleven songs, all written by Mercury himself.

 The album was reissued on 11 October 2019, in newly remixed form, on CD, vinyl, digital and streaming services, via Mercury Records.

 Background

 In contrast to Queen's typically rock-oriented work, Mercury and co-producer Reinhold Mack drew on disco, dance music and pop influences for Mr. Bad Guy, all of which had surfaced on Queen's previous studio album, Hot Space (1982), also produced by Mack.
 Mercury stated, "I had a lot of ideas bursting to get out and there were a lot of musical territories I wanted to explore which I really couldn't do within Queen."
 Co-producer Mack added, "he used to get pretty annoyed working with the others, because there was always Brian saying, 'It needs to be more rock 'n' roll.'"
 Mr. Bad Guy took nearly two years to record, as Mercury had to gather enough material together while committing to band activities.

 Initially, the album was supposed to feature duets with Mercury and Michael Jackson.

 However, other sources state that personal conflicts were to blame for unfinished tracks.
 Mercury reportedly dropped out of any further collaboration after feeling uncomfortable working with Jackson's pet llama in the studio.
 One track from these collaborative sessions, "There Must Be More to Life Than This", was reworked for the Mr. Bad Guy album, although the original recording featuring Jackson was eventually released on Queen Forever in 2014.